This Easy Hair Removal Hack Made Me Rethink Shaving

 Advertisement

-What’s making hair removal creams better than ever before?
+Why are hair removal creams better now?

 Brands like Flamingo and WooWoo are more aware of the user experience than the brands of our youth, and we’re seeing ingredients that are just good for the skin in general.
 Take shea butter, for example, which eases dry skin and irritation.
 If you think back to the cheap dollar-store hair removal creams, they often lacked a single ingredient identifiable to the average user.
 “It’s necessary to get the balance right of creating an effective product that's strong enough to dissolve and remove the hair but contains lots of nice, natural oils that protect the skin,” explains Lucy Anderson, founder of WooWoo.
 “Nowadays, formulations are much kinder to the skin with oils and actives that leave your skin super smooth.”